-Camp Director, Assistant Director and Group Leaders should maintain open communication with parents.
-Encourage Group Leaders to inform parents of any upcoming events or announcements and especially anything they need to know about their child's day.
+Head Counselors should maintain open communication with parents at drop off and pickup.
+Be sure to inform them of any upcoming events or announcements and especially anything they need to know about their child's day.
+If you need support working with a specific parent or discussing a sensitive topic, always seek guidance and assistance from your Camp Director.